trdroid/Android-Examples/Fragments/README.md

 ### Benefits

 Activities are killed and recreated on configuration changes.
 This requires their state to be saved before termination and restored on recreation.

+Simplify the creation of UI across various form factors

 The saving and restoration can be overcome with Fragments as they can be retained across orientation changes.